abhiramrp/Click_Labs_Coding-Test_Abhiram_Rishi_Prattipati/README.md

 ```

 I changed the CSS.
 For the connector line, I implemented `::after` and drew a line.
 For responsive screen size, I edited the steps class to column orientation.
 To hover with transition, I scaled it to a larger size and also remove the connecting line when hovered.

+## Part 3 - README Questions
+1. Deployed on GitHub Pages since this site is fully static without backend.
+It is integrated with GitHub repo.
+2. Currently, a non-technical person needs to edit the raw HTML to make changes.
+In the future, the content can be moved to a JSON or MD files so they could edit through an UI instead.
+3. Being static with no backend/database eliminates most attack surface, and everything's served over HTTPS by default; for production I'd add server-side input validation on the signup endpoint, and rate limiting once a real backend exists.
+I would also convert the repo to private and change the hosting provider.
+4. Currently, it's only three HTML files with duplicate line code.
+For better code maintenance ina. team environment, I would implement shared components and moved styles and scripts to external files.
+I would document it in an markdown file.
+5. Since the website is framework free without backend, it is mostly fast.
+To optimize performance more, I would implement lazy loading for image files and content that is not visible on the screen.
+I wo
+6. I added real-time email validation on the newsletter form using a debounced regex check with visual feedback (border, icon, message) and a disabled submit button until valid; with more time I'd connect it to a real email service and add server-side validation as a backup.